==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 This was just a brief description of what may seem the simplest body system.
 But would you have thought that the skin has interdependencies with all the other body systems?

-Now THINK: Say you or your dog has a skin condition, and you see your conventionally educated doctor or veterinarian for that, and he prescribes say an antibiotic cream (happens all the time!) that is meant to address the symptoms of that skin condition.
+Now THINK: Say you or your dog has a skin condition, and you see your conventionally educated doctor or veterinarian for that, and he prescribes say an antibiotic cream (happens all the time!) that is meant to address some of the rather unpleasant symptoms of that skin condition.
 And you pay for that cream.

-Let's assume here the cream is "successful" to control the skin condition (frankly, most times it isn't).
-Well, you just impacted all the other body systems without even realizing it!
-This is why, a couple of months later, you are then typically dealing with an array of other health issues.
-So you are going to see that average MD or DVM again, and he gives you prescriptions for your newest health issues (and you pay again, of course).
+Let's assume here the cream is "successful" to control the symptoms of that skin condition (frankly, most times it isn't).
+Well, you just impacted all the other body systems without even realizing it.
+This is why a couple of months later you are then typically dealing with an array of further health issues!
+So you are going to see that average MD or DVM again, and he gives you prescriptions for your newest health issues.
+And you pay again, of course.
 And so it goes on and on and on.

 What a senseless way to spend your money.
-What a senseless way to deal with your first health issue (the skin condition).
-What a perfect way to ruin your overall health (or your dog's health).
+What a foolish way to deal with your first health issue (the skin condition).
+What a perfect way to ruin your overall health, or your dog's health.

 But this is what happens all the time, to hundreds of millions of dogs and people, all across the western world.
 And this is why the public health system in each of these nations is in shambles.
-Because people don't know and don't see the interdependencies between all 12 body systems!
+Because the medical consumers and their physicians don't know and don't care what the cause of their health issue is, and that already their first medical treatment (and each thereafter) impacted on all 12 body systems and their interactions!

-Do yourself a favor (and your bank account): Next time when your dog has ANY health issue (or you have one), THINK first, before you let the veterinarian take action and open your wallet and ruin your dog's health.
+Do yourself a favor, and your bank account: Next time when your dog has ANY health issue (or you have one), THINK first, before you let your MD or veterinarian prescribe treatment of mere symptoms and you open your wallet and you pay and ruin your dog's health or your own health.

 - comprises nose, mouth, throat, windpipe, bronchi, lungs, diaphragm, sinuses, etc

-- primary function is to absorb oxygen into the bloodstream (inhalation) and removing carbon dioxide from the bloodstream (exhalation)
+- primary function is to absorb oxygen into the bloodstream (inhalation), to filter/clean the inhaled air to remove pathogens, and then to remove carbon dioxide from the bloodstream before exhalation

 - thus impacts all body systems via the cardiovascular system